Welsh fiscal balance

 From 1999 to 2022 Wales has had a negative fiscal balance, due to public spending in Wales exceeding tax revenue.
 For the 2018–19 fiscal year, the fiscal deficit was about 19.4 percent of Wales's estimated GDP, compared to 2 percent for the United Kingdom as a whole.
-All UK nations and regions except for East, South East England and London have a deficit.
+Most of the nations and regions of the UK have a deficit, with only, England as a whole, East of England, South East England and London having a surplus.
 Wales' fiscal deficit per capita of £4,300 is the second highest of the economic regions, after the Northern Ireland fiscal deficit, which is nearly £5,000 per capita.

 Fiscal deficit

 "Estimates consistently find that Wales has a large and persistent fiscal deficit, funded by transfers from rUK."
 Wales, as well as England, has a fiscal deficit since the public expenditure in both countries exceeds the tax revenue collected.
 The Welsh government has limited powers over taxation and does not set its own budget.

 Wales' net fiscal deficit increased from £14.4 billion in 2020 to £25.9 billion in 2021.
 All countries and regions in the UK had a fiscal deficit in 2021, which included the North West of England at £49.9 billion; Scotland at £36 billion; Northern Ireland at £18 billion; London at £7.2 billion.